Custom Software Development vs Off the Shelf Solution

 Moreover, the organization must spend some time providing the outsourcing company or the in-house software development team with instructions regarding their requirements and specifications and then wait for the software to be developed and ready for testing.

-Pros of off-the-shelf software
+Pros of Off-the-Shelf Software

 As mentioned above, the initial cost for the development of bespoke software is much higher than the cost of OTS software.
 This is one of the determining factors in choosing between the two types of software.